francesco-saponaro/ramen-locator/README.md

 * [Quiz.css validation](/media/validations/quiz.css-validation.png)

 ## Lighthouse
-* I have optimized and resized the autoplay video for better web performance
+* I have optimized and resized the autoplay video for better web performance.
-* I have resized the four tabs images for better performance and loading times
+* I have resized the four tabs images for better performance and loading times.

 ## Client stories testing
 The website flow is designed so that every page is accessible through the slider menu, which is present at every page.
-The only exception is the quiz page, which only has an home page link
+The only exception is the quiz page, which only has an home page link.
 ### Testing client stories from UX section
 #### As a user I want:
 * To know where the nearest Ramen restaurant is, so I can choose where to eat either on the same day or imminently.